Workers’ Compensation

 Workers’ compensation in Oregon pays the following benefits to qualified applicants:

-- A percentage of your average weekly wage (time loss benefits) while you are off work recovering from your injury.
+- A percentage of your average weekly wage while you are off work recovering from your injury.

 - Medical expenses related to your work-related injury or illness.
 This can include compensation coverage for both emergency medical care and ongoing treatment needs.